-The largest of all funding pools, the Broadband Equity, Access, and Deployment (BEAD) Program prioritizes building high-speed Internet access to unconnected (i.e., unserved) residential locations, and to communities with underperforming Internet connections (i.e., underserved).
-Hawai'i will see \$149.5 million under the BEAD Program alone to connect an estimated 12,700 who cannot connect to the Internet at home or are relying on outdated technology to get it.
+The largest of all funding sources is the Broadband Equity, Access, and Deployment (BEAD) Program, administered by the National Telecommunications and Information Administration (NTIA), prioritizing the construction of high-speed Internet access to unconnected (i.e., unserved) locations, and to communities with underperforming Internet connections (i.e., underserved).
+Hawai'i will see approximately \$149.5 million under the BEAD Program alone to connect an estimated 10,568 locations statewide who cannot connect to the Internet at home or are relying on outdated technology to get it.